PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Technical Validation

-The LLM-Pipeline approach demonstrates superior performance with perfect precision (1.00) across all diagnostic categories and also aggregated across all diagnoses (Table~\ref{tab:combined_diagnosis_results}), indicating that when our pipeline identifies a document as a single-patient case report, it is always correct.
-In contrast, the PubMed MetaData approach shows more variable precision, ranging from 0.84 for Atrial Fibrillation to 1.00 for Hypertension, with an overall precision of 0.92.
+Table \ref{tab:case_report_identification} reports the performance of the LLM-based pipeline and a PubMed metadata filter for identifying single-patient case reports on the \texttt{case\_study\_100} benchmark, evaluated across five diagnostic categories using clinician-assigned labels as reference.
+In this evaluation set, the LLM-based pipeline achieved precision of 1.00 across all diagnostic categories and in aggregate, meaning that every document flagged as a single-patient case report by the pipeline was confirmed as such in this sample.
+The PubMed metadata filter showed lower and more variable precision, ranging from 0.84 (atrial fibrillation) to 1.00 (hypertension), with an overall precision of 0.92.
+Both methods achieved similar recall (0.96 overall), indicating comparable ability to recover true case reports.

-Both methods achieve similar recall (0.96), indicating comparable success in identifying true case reports.
-However, the LLM-Pipeline attains higher overall accuracy (0.96 vs. 0.88), reflecting its superior ability to distinguish both true positives and true negatives.
-This accuracy gain is largely due to the LLM-Pipeline’s effectiveness in excluding non-single-patient reports, which the PubMed MetaData approach often misclassifies.

-Examining performance by diagnostic category reveals that both approaches perform best on Sepsis and Hypertension cases, while showing more variability with Atrial Fibrillation, COVID-19, and Diabetes reports.
-The LLM-Pipeline maintains consistently high performance across all categories, with F1 scores ranging from 0.94 to 1.00.
-These findings highlight the significant improvements in precision and overall classification quality offered by our LLM-Pipeline approach for case report identification, ensuring that the PMOA-TTS corpus contains high-quality, single-patient case reports with minimal contamination from multi-patient or non-case report documents.
+Overall accuracy was higher for the LLM-based pipeline (0.96 vs.\ 0.88), largely due to better exclusion of multi-patient or non-case-report articles that were sometimes misclassified by the metadata-based filter.
+Performance patterns were consistent across diagnostic subsets, with the LLM pipeline maintaining high F1 scores (0.94–1.00).
+These results support the use of the LLM-based approach to construct a high-precision corpus of single-patient narratives for PMOA-TTS, while recognizing that performance is estimated on a finite, diagnosis-targeted benchmark.